 * UW-Whitewater school code is 003926.

 Veterans, reservists, National Guard members and dependents of veterans may be eligible to receive benefits for college.
 The Registrar's Office is the certifying office for veteran's benefits at the University of Wisconsin-Whitewater.
-Please contact Jan Nordin, Veteran's Coordinator and she can assist you in the initial setup and proper submission of appropriate documentation.
+Please contact Amy Moore, Veteran's Coordinator and she can assist you in the initial setup and proper submission of appropriate documentation.
 Visit the Registrar's Site

-Yes, there are many options for child care both on campus and off.
+UW-Whitewater offers reliable and accessible child care on campus.
 Visit our Children's Center Resources page to find out more.

 If you have not completed college level English and/or Math courses or taken the ACT or SAT test, you are required to take a college placement test.
 Placement tests are given in English, Mathematics, Arithmetic Skills, and Foreign Languages (Spanish, French, and German).
 The purpose of the placement tests is to provide the University with information to place students at the correct level of the students program.